gasrg/cellular_automata_population_python/README.md

-# cellular_automata_population_python
+# Cellular Automata Population in Python

-Something like cellular automata, used to simulate a populaiton gorwth.
-Written in Python.
+This is a very simple script that simulates how a population grows in something that looks like cellular automata.
+It is ver simple.
+Written in Python3.